kscummings/cdc-pricing/README.md

 # Vaccine market analysis
 ___

-**Work in progress!**

- This code is for the paper, "CDC as a Strategic Agent in the Pediatric Vaccine Market:
+ This code is for the MSOM paper, "CDC as a Strategic Agent in the Pediatric Vaccine Market:
  An Analytical Approach," joint with B. Behzad and S. Martonosi.

 ### Inputs